githubwei/simple-keras-rest-api/README.md

+** Note (original contribution can be found at the article linked below, the reason I forked this repo is mainly because there was a bug introduced by Keras when running on web version with Flask.
+I noticed some PR to fix it but the author has not merged it since mid 2018)

 # A Simple Keras + deep learning REST API

 This repository contains the code for [*Building a simple Keras + deep learning REST API*](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html), published on the Keras.io blog.